 3. Facial Massage Base

 I use richer oils for face massage—it helps tools glide better and improves circulation.
 My skin always looks plumper afterward.
+I also apply face oil this way when I want extra lift around the jowl area — even on days I’m not doing jowl or face exercises.

 The right face oil shouldn’t feel heavy or greasy — it should sink in quickly, add hydration, and support your skin barrier.